starling021/utop-a/README.md

 * Simple SSH exploitation.

 ```
 Utopia Framework makes SSH exploitation very simple.
-With
-Utopia Framework you can master basic methods of SSH exploitation.
+With Utopia Framework you can master basic methods
+of SSH exploitation very easily.
 ```

 * A lot of different modules.